chivalry/filemaker-custom-functions/README.md

 _param_2 )`.
 If there's no parameters for the function, the template should not have parenthesis.

-The example portion should be something that, once the custom function has been defined, would allow a developer to copy and paste into the data viewer, remove the commenting and have it return `True`.
+The example portion should be a sort of unit test for the function, something that, once the custom function has been defined, would allow a developer to copy and paste into the data viewer, remove the commenting and have it return `True`.
 An example, using one of FileMaker's built-in functions, might be `Middle ( "abc"; 2; 1 ) = "a"`.
 If multiple examples are included, use a single calculation that uses a boolean `and` to create the truth statement.
 If the test is trivial because a constant is being returned, this can be omitted.

+Such unit tests aren't always possible, expecially when the funciton's primary purposes resides not in its return value but in its side effects.
+If possible, use comments in the example to explain what the initial conditions should be and use the example to not only express the return value of the function but also what side effects should also be true after calling it.

 If the function depends on any other custom functions, these dependencies should be documented in the requirements section.